Aviation Departure Reliability

 Definitions: Aviation Departure Reliability

 • Aviation Departure Reliability: Departure of a flight within 15 minutes of the scheduled time shown in the carrier’s Computerized Reservations Systems (CRS).
 In the aviation industry, this is considered an on-time departure.
-Departure reliability is based on departure from the gate and can be influenced by various factors such as heavy traffic volume, weather, and mechanical reasons beyond the control of the airport or the air carrier.
-Aviation departure reliability is reported for all commercial service airports.
+Departure reliability is based on departure from the gate and can be influenced by various factors such as weather, and mechanical reasons beyond the control of the airport or the air carrier.
+Aviation departure reliability is reported for commercial service airports.

 • Reporting Periods